SusmitaDumiRai/Artatawe/README.md

 * lolfan
 ***
 ### Maven
 This project uses maven.
-I do not have much experience in this however this allows easy distribution of frameworks as you do not have to manually download relavent dependencies (e.g. sqlite).
+This allows easy distribution of frameworks as you do not have to manually download relavent dependencies (e.g. sqlite).
 You can add more frameworks in pom.xml, simply google frameworkName maven dependency.

 When you first load this project up please allow maven to download.
 IDE will do all this for you.
 It has already been tested across NetBeans, IntelliJ and Eclipse.